-Dog bike trailers are a great product for people who want to get out and about with injured, senior or dogs who are unable to travel the long distances required.
+Dog bike trailers are a great product for people who want to get out and about with injured, seniors or dogs who are unable to travel the long distances required.
 They’ll get to enjoy the sites and sounds of the world whilst being in total comfort for the whole journey.

 There’s no denying the importance of being exposed to fresh air and nature for a dog.
 If you’re down about your dog struggling with mobility issues then this can make wonders for your dog’s mental health as well as your own and you can both finally enjoy the great outdoors but in a different way.

-In this article we’re going to look at the best dog bike trailers you can buy in 2020 by looking at the key features such as stability, quality of materials, ease of installation and how comfortable the little box is for them.
+In this article, we’re going to look at the best dog bike trailers you can buy in 2020 by looking at the key features such as stability, quality of materials, ease of installation and how comfortable the little box is for them.